 After a tune-up, a recent code history could help if you had some recent issues, but no items replaced, it may be the root of your headaches.
 For example, if you had a DEF pump code recently, it might make sense to diagnose the DEF injection system.
 Beyond that, you will want to start digging into the individual components and testing each one.

 While there is no way to eliminate all the potential issues, maintenance does wonder in the prevention of unexpected problems.
-During the diagnosis process, OTR Diagnostics or the OTR Reset Tool can be used to put the truck into a forced DPF regeneration, which is often a part of diagnosing aftertreatment issues.
-On top of being a way to test repairs and confirm their success, OTR Diagnostics and the OTR Reset Tool is an affordable alternative for you to take control of the system and remove derates associated to this problem without a costly visit to the dealership.
+During the diagnosis process, OTR Diagnostics can be used to put the truck into a forced DPF regeneration, which is often a part of diagnosing aftertreatment issues.
+On top of being a way to test repairs and confirm their success, OTR Diagnostics is an affordable alternative for you to take control of the system and remove derates associated to this problem without a costly visit to the dealership.

 - How long should a forced DPF regeneration last?